-Full three-dimensional simulation can be performed by ProBEAM/3D by pulling together all of the components described above.
-The accompanying Part II paper provides measured resist parameters for PBS and EBR-900 M1 resists [18].
-Using the parameters for PBS, the serifed contact hole described above was simulated using a 100nm address grid and pixels of 100nm and 200nm width.
-Figure 6 shows the final 3D resist profiles after development for these two cases.

-With the full 3D simulation capability, the power of modeling to explore processing options becomes available.
-Besides the impact of pixel size, different address grid sizes can also be studied.
+Full three-dimensional simulation can be performed by pulling together all of the components described above.
+Using parameters for PBS [3], a serifed 1.0 $\mu$ m contact hole was simulated using a 100nm address grid and Gaussian pixels of 100nm width.
+Figure 4 shows the final 3D resist profile after development.
+With full 3D simulation capability, the power of modeling to explore processing options becomes available.
+The impact of pixel size and address grid size can be studied.
 Beam energy and resist thickness can be varied to examine the effect on the dose distribution within the resist.
 The trade-off between exposure dose and development time can be explored, as well as the impact of different resist materials.
-And of course, proximity effects can be studied for a wide variety of write patterns.
+And of course, proximity effects can be studied for a wide variety of write patterns and strategies.